-These approaches for quantifying scientific uncertainty will be the default approaches for category 2 species unless an SSC-recommended method is adopted by the Council during the biennial specification process.
+These approaches for quantifying scientific uncertainty will be the default approaches for Category 2 species unless an SSC-recommended method is adopted by the Council during the biennial specification process.

-4.4.3 Stocks with OFL and ABC Values Set by Less Quantitative or Non-quantitative Assessment, Category 3
+4.4.3 Stocks with OFL and ABC Values Set by Data-Poor Assessment, Category 3

-Of the 100-plus groundfish species managed under the FMP, OFL values have been established for only about 32 based on category 1 or 2 assessments.
+Of the 100-plus groundfish species managed under the FMP, OFL values have been established for only about 32 based on Category 1 or 2 assessments.
 The remaining species are incidentally landed and usually are not listed separately on fish landing receipts.
 Information from fishery independent surveys is often lacking for these stocks, because of their low abundance or they are not vulnerable to survey sampling gear.

-Until sufficient quantities of at-sea observer program data are available or surveys of other fish habitats are conducted, it is unlikely that there will be sufficient data to upgrade the assessment capabilities or to evaluate the overfishing potential determine status of these stocks.
-Interim-OFL values are established for these category 3 stocks based on an historical catch-based approach (e.g., average catch, depletion-corrected average catch, or depletion-based stock reduction analysis) or qualitative information, including advice from the Council's advisory entities.
+Until sufficient quantities of at-sea observer program data are available or surveys of other fish habitats are conducted, it is unlikely that there will be sufficient data to upgrade the assessment capabilities or to determine status of these stocks.
+OFL values are established for these Category 3 stocks based on an historical catch-based approach (e.g., average catch, depletion-corrected average catch, or depletion-based stock reduction analysis) or qualitative information, including advice from the Council's advisory entities.

-Since there is greater scientific uncertainty for category 3 stocks relative to category 1 or 2 stocks, the scientific uncertainty buffer for such stocks is generally greater than that recommended for category 1 and 2 stocks.
+Since there is greater scientific uncertainty for Category 3 stocks relative to Category 1 or 2 stocks, the scientific uncertainty buffer for such stocks is generally greater than that recommended for Category 1 and 2 stocks.
 A $P^$ approach can be used to determine the ABC.
-In such cases, the SSC recommends a value for $\sigma$ , which is typically larger than an associated $\sigma$ for category 1 or 2 stocks, and the Council chooses the $P^$ value to determine the size of the scientific uncertainty buffer.
+In such cases, the SSC recommends a value for $\sigma$ (sigma), which is typically larger than an associated $\sigma$ for Category 1 or 2 stocks, and the Council chooses the $P^$ value to determine the size of the scientific uncertainty buffer.
+While other approaches for determining the scientific uncertainty in calculating the OFL (i.e., determining the ABC) are allowed (see below), only the $P^$ approach has been used since implementation of the new harvest management framework in 2011 under Amendment 23.

-The following approaches can be considered for setting the ABC for category 3 stocks:
+The following approaches can be considered for setting the ABC for Category 3 stocks:

-- Continue to apply a buffer of 0.5 for category 3 stocks for consistency with current practice until the SSC has developed and applied an appropriate analytical framework; or - Set the value of sigma for category 3 stocks to four times the CV for category 1 stocks.
+- Apply a buffer of 0.5 for Category 3 stocks or - Set the value of sigma for Category 3 stocks to four times the CV for Category 1 stocks.
 These specific values are not based on a formal analysis of assessment outcomes and could change substantially when the SSC reviews additional analyses.

-These approaches for quantifying scientific uncertainty will be the default approaches for category 3 species unless an SSC-recommended method is adopted by the Council during the biennial specification process.
+These approaches for quantifying scientific uncertainty will be the default approaches for Category 3 species unless an SSC-recommended method is adopted by the Council during the biennial specification process.